wey-gu/fraud-detection-datagen/README.md

 We will be leveraging [py-Faker](https://github.com/joke2k/faker) to generate relatively reasonable properties, and [ABCDGraphGenerator.jl](https://github.com/bkamins/ABCDGraphGenerator.jl) to generate relationships with defined community structure.

-As the relationship should be typed differently, i.e, `shared_phone`, `shared_employer`, `shared_device`, etc, the generation process would be as the following digram.
+As the relationship should be typed differently, i.e, `shared_phone`, `shared_employer`, `shared_device`, etc, the generation process would be as the following diagram.

 ![fraud_detection_data_gen_process](images/fraud_detection_data_gen_process.svg)